 The Lion And The Unicorn by Robin Hawdon

-It is on historical record that, on the evening of October 13th 1939, six weeks after war had been declared on Hitler’s Germany, Winston Churchill & Neville Chamberlain – implacable opponents for years over the appeasement issue – met together with their two wives, Clementine and Anne, for a private dinner at Admiralty House.
+It is on historical record that, on the evening of October 13th 1939, six weeks after war had been declared on Hitler’s Germany, Winston Churchill & Neville Chamberlain – implacable opponents for years over the appeasement issue – met together with their two wives, Clementine and Anne, for a private dinner at Admiralty House, an event which caused ripples throughout Westminster and Whitehall.

 Chamberlain was still Prime Minister, but had seen all his efforts to negotiate peace with Hitler shattered.
 Churchill had been recalled to the cabinet after ten years ‘in the wilderness’, his dire warnings of the Nazi threat vindicated.